 Substance use is quite common on an international scale and statistics vary depending on the substance being consumed.
 It is estimated that nearly 5% of the world’s population have used an illicit substance, 240 million people around the world use alcohol problematically, and approximately 15 million people use injection drugs.4World Drug Report.
 (2015).
 United Nations Office on Drugs and Crime.
 Retrieved from: https://www.unodc.org/documents/wdr2015/World_Drug_Report_2015.pdf

 While some people may be able to consume substances without resulting in significant harms, some people may experience ongoing substance related problems.
 In Ontario, it is estimated that approximately 10% of the population use substances problematically.
 Recently, Ontario has seen a growing trend of harms related to opioid use.
 Opioids are a class of psychoactive drugs that are often used for pain management.
 These can include: fentanyl, morphine, heroin, and oxycodone.
 While opioids are effective for pain relief, and many individuals can use them for short periods of time without concern, this class of drugs has led to harms across the province in recent years, including deaths due to overdose.
-In 2016 there were 865 deaths due to this substance, equal to an opioid related overdose death occurring in Ontario every 10 hours.
+In 2016 there were 865 deaths due to these substances, equal to an opioid-related overdose death occurring in Ontario every 10 hours.

 People use substances for different reasons, and in varying degrees.
-For some people there may not be any harms related to their substance use.
+For some people, there may not be any harms related to their substance use.
 For others, there may be negative impacts on their lives.
 Substance use and addiction can be understood as being on a spectrum, as seen in the model below.

 Often the symptoms of problematic substance use and addiction can be episodic, and an individual can experience periods of increased substance use as well as periods of control.
-For example, casual or non-problematic substance consumption might escalate into problematic substance use if an individual is experiencing stressors in their life and using substances to cope.
+For example, casual or non-problematic substance consumption might escalate into problematic substance use if an individual is experiencing stressors in their life and is using substances to cope.
 The substance use spectrum can be seen below:6Health Officers Council of British Columbia.
 (2005).
 A Public Health Approach to Drug Control in Canada.
 Retrieved from: http://www.cfdp.ca/bchoc.pdf

 A common misconception about addiction is that an individual will immediately get ‘hooked’ if experimenting with an addictive substance.
 While many substances can be addictive, addiction isn’t caused simply by the substances being consumed.
 For example, many people who use opioids for post-operative pain relief do not become dependent on these substances.
-Addiction and substance use are often connected to a person’s lived experience, mental health and their behavior patterns.
+Addiction and substance use are often connected to a person’s lived experience, mental health and behavior patterns.